Who should join us?

 While we schedule our trips to take place during the less extreme climate periods for a destination, we do sometimes catch an out-of-character day—one that can be colder or warmer than normal.
 If you are able to easily adapt to sudden shifts in weather, this trip is for you.

-Our trips are active and NOT always accessible for all people, as much as we wish they were.
-Door to door motorized transportation cannot be guaranteed between the places we will visit.
-Parts of our trips are focused on walking and hiking in picture-perfect landscapes.
-Most trips require mobility and energy.
-If you struggle with physical activity, have accessibility needs or need special care, then this trip is not for you.
+Our trips are very active, require mobility, energy and are NOT always accessible for all people, as much as we wish they were.
+If you struggle with physical activity, have accessibility needs or need special care, then our trips are not for you.
 We cannot guarantee access to alternative modes of transportation (cabs, buses, etc.), which means you will need to walk, even if you are struggling.
-As a general rule, you should be able to walk up to 5 miles per day (not all at the same time) on cobblestone, climb 4 flights of stairs (elevators are not always available), and be able to drag or carry your belongings on wobbly streets.
-In several locations, porters will not be available to help us, which is another reason you'll need to be fit.
+As a general rule, you should exercise regularly, be able to walk up to 5 miles per day on cobblestone, climb 4 flights of steep stairs (without railings and elevators), walk moderate inclines and be able to drag or carry your belongings on wobbly streets for several blocks.
+WTV cannot stress enough how important it is to realistically address your ability.
 Please check the level of physical fitness required for each trip.
 This can vary depending on the destination.

 An acceptance of different cultures and a desire to discover them, even if it takes you out of your comfort zone